glic3rinu/passlib/docs/overview.rst

 Library Overview
 ================

-Passlib is a collection of routines for managing password hashes as found in unix /etc/shadow files, as returned by stdlib `crypt()`, as stored in mysql and postgres, and various other contexts.
+PassLib is a collection of routines for managing password hashes as found in unix /etc/shadow files, as returned by stdlib `crypt()`, as stored in mysql and postgres, and various other contexts.